minhalkhan/minhalkhan/README.md

 Hi, I'm Minhal 👋🏽

 I’m a software developer, designer and tinkerer.
-I hold a Computer Science degree from The University of Birmingham.
+I'm finishing off my MSci in Computer Science at The University of Birmingham.

-🐦 I’m currently working on Magpie; an industry-leading market intelligence engine.

 🤓 I’m currently learning Kubernetes and React JS.